Continuous & Discontinuous Measurement in ABA

 Consideration of these factors will help guide the selection of the appropriate measurement approach in ABA.
 Balancing the nature of the behavior being measured, available resources, and the validity and reliability of measurement techniques will ensure that accurate and meaningful data is obtained to inform behavior analysis and intervention planning.

 Continuous measurement is a valuable approach in Applied Behavior Analysis (ABA) that is appropriate in certain scenarios.
-Understanding when to use continuous measurement can help practitioners effectively assess and track behaviors.
+Understanding when to use it can help practitioners effectively assess and track behaviors.

 Scenarios Where Continuous Measurement is Appropriate